 Explore the possible producers of information about any topic.
 There are any number of organizations and individuals who might have an interest in the topic.

-Remember to consider whether you will be needing information sources (i.e., journals and text that are easily obtained from the library) or whether you will need other more informal sources.
-An information sources is an individual or organization whose area of expertise is a particular topic.
-This information can be obtained by interviews, letters, emails or phone calls.
-Of course you may need a combination of bother formal and informal sources to identify the full range of information.
-Keep in mind that information sources may be a complement to formal sources when the latter cannot supply crucial information.
+When starting your research, consider whether you will need formal sources (i.e., journals and books that are obtained from the library) or whether you will need more informal sources.
+Informal sources may complement formal sources when the latter cannot supply crucial information.
+An informal source could be an individual or organization that specializes in a particular topic.
+Information from informal sources can be obtained by interviews, letters, emails or phone calls.
+Keep in mind that you may need a combination of both formal and informal sources to identify the full range of information!